ardaku/.github/profile/MSRV.md

 Project is considered "complete" in API design and cross-platform testing.
 Similary, the fourth previous release from current Rust is the maximum MSRV of the crate.
-Long term Rust version support on x.0.z (3+ years).
+Long term Rust version support on x.0.z (1.5+ years).
 MSRV may only be changed on minor version bumps.
 MSRV may be decreased on patch version bumps.
-Each minor version is maintained at least until its chosen edition is over 6 years old, or that version of Rust is over 3 years old.
+Each minor version is maintained at least until its chosen version of Rust is over 1.5 years old (for 13 Rust versions).
 Editions chosen should always be the latest for that version of Rust.
 Major versions should correspond with minimum edition bumps.
 The minimum edition for a crate version should be the previous edition.

-Example:
+ - 1.77 - Highest MSRV the crate can have

- - 2024 - Current Edition
+ - 1.81 - Current Rust
- - 2021 - All minor versions on this edition must still be supported
+ - 1.90 - MSRV 1.77 versions must be supported at least until this release
- - 2018 - No longer required to maintain minor versions on this edition

 ## Minimum MSRV